Neutral Milk Hotel: Lyrics

 Mangum served as the lyricist for Neutral Milk Hotel.
 Critic Jim DeRogatis describes Mangum's lyrics as surreal and opaque, and notes that they feature a stream of consciousness style of songwriting.
 The lyrics would often include references to seemingly unrelated subject matter.
 Biographer Kim Cooper cites the song "King of Carrot Flowers, Pt.1" as an example of this style of songwriting; although the lyrics are about childhood fantasies, there are references to sexual awakenings, domestic violence, religious fanaticism, and tarot card readings.
 DeRogatis likened Mangum's lyricism to "Dr. Seuss illustrating William S. Burroughs, or perhaps Sigmund Freud collaborating on lyrics with Syd Barrett."

 According to Mangum, many of his lyrics stem from his subconscious, saying: "Some of it I don't understand, I don't know what it is, but it sounds real nice."
 Another source of inspiration were the visions, lucid dreams, and night terrors Mangum would have.
 Mangum would sometimes have full conversations between himself and Schneider while sleepwalking.
 After coming up with an idea for a song, Mangum would start writing "word bridges," which are small connecting ideas that would bridge the seemingly unrelated lyrics.
-Mangum cites the song "Two-Headed Boy" as an example, as each verse was written separately from each other over a long period of time, and he used the "word bridges" to connect the verses.
+Mangum cites the song "Two-Headed Boy" as an example, as each verse was written separately from the others over a long period of time, and he used the "word bridges" to connect the verses.

 Neutral Milk Hotel songs explore many lyrical themes, including love, spirituality, nostalgia, sex, and loneliness.
 DeRogatis describes Mangum's lyrics as a depiction of id, a personality component related to intrinsic desires.
 Mangum's lyrics can also be seen as a reaction to events that have happened in his life.
 For example, "Song Against Sex" was written as a reaction to the use of sex as a source of power in a relationship.
 A central lyrical topic in In the Aeroplane Over the Sea is the life of Anne Frank, a teenage girl who died in a Nazi concentration camp.
 Tracks such as "Holland, 1945" and "Ghost" incorporate elements of Frank's life into the lyrics.
 As a result, some listeners have described In the Aeroplane Over the Sea as a concept album.
 Anwen Crawford of The Monthly disagrees with this assertion, writing: "It would be overly literal, though, to describe In the Aeroplane Over the Sea as an album about the Holocaust, for Frank is only one of many phantasms to populate a set of looping, interlinked narratives that proceed with the closed logic of a dream or a religious vision."